Grove Collaborative (GROV)

 AI Analysis | Feedback

-Jeff Yurcisin, Chief Executive Officer
+Jeff Yurcisin Chief Executive Officer

-Jeff Yurcisin was appointed CEO of Grove Collaborative in August 2023.
-He is recognized as a direct-to-consumer CEO who has successfully built and led multiple billion-dollar brands.
-Before joining Grove, Yurcisin served as CEO at Shopbop and Zulily, succeeding their founders.
-He also held various senior executive positions at Amazon, where he oversaw the company's global Private Brands and Apparel initiatives.
-More recently, he worked as an Executive in Residence at Madrona Venture Group, assisting entrepreneurs with business development.
-Yurcisin holds a bachelor's degree in economics from Princeton University and graduated with honors from Harvard Business School.
+Jeff Yurcisin was appointed Chief Executive Officer of Grove Collaborative in August 2023.
+He is recognized as a proven direct-to-consumer CEO who has built and led multiple billion-dollar brands.
+Before joining Grove, Yurcisin succeeded two founders as CEOs at Shopbop and Zulily.
+He also held several senior executive roles at Amazon, where he spearheaded Amazon's global efforts on Private Brands and Apparel.
+Earlier in his career, he served as CEO during Shopbop's accelerated growth.
+He also led the team at Zulily for four years.
+Yurcisin worked as an Executive in Residence at Madrona Venture Group, assisting entrepreneurs in developing fast-growing businesses.
+He earned his bachelor's degree in economics from Princeton University and graduated with honors from Harvard Business School.

-Tom Siragusa, Chief Financial Officer
+Tom Siragusa Chief Financial Officer

-Scott Giesler, General Counsel
+Scott Giesler General Counsel

-Scott Giesler serves as the General Counsel of Grove Collaborative, overseeing the company's legal function.
-He joined Grove Collaborative in January 2024.
-Before his role at Grove, Giesler was the General Counsel of JustAnswer, a direct-to-consumer internet company.
-He also served as Senior Vice President, General Counsel, and Secretary of eHealth, Inc. from 2005 to 2022, where he managed the company's legal and compliance functions.
-Earlier in his career, he worked as a Corporate Securities Attorney at Wilson Sonsini Goodrich & Rosati, focusing on mergers, acquisitions, corporate reorganizations, public and private financing transactions, and public company governance.
-He holds a B.A. in environmental science from the University of California, Santa Barbara, and a J.D. degree from Loyola of Los Angeles Law School.
+Scott Giesler serves as the General Counsel of Grove Collaborative, where he is responsible for the company's legal function.
+Before joining Grove in January 2024, Giesler served as General Counsel of JustAnswer, a direct-to-consumer internet company.
+He also held the position of Senior Vice President, General Counsel, and Secretary of eHealth, Inc. from 2005 to 2022.
+Earlier in his career, he was a Corporate Securities Attorney with Wilson Sonsini Goodrich & Rosati from 1999 to 2005, focusing on mergers, acquisitions, corporate reorganizations, initial public offerings, and financing transactions.

 AI Analysis | Feedback